jmagman/flutter-wiki/Compiling-the-engine.md

 1. Make sure you have Visual Studio installed (non-Googlers only).
 [Debugging Tools for Windows 10](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools#small-classic-windbg-preview-logo-debugging-tools-for-windows-10-windbg) must be installed.

-2. `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.
+2. `git pull upstream main` in `src/flutter` to update the Flutter Engine repo.

 3. Ensure long path support is enabled on your machine.
 Launch PowerShell as an administrator and run:
 ```